magento/merchdocs/src/customers/account-dashboard-my-purchase-orders.md

 ## Create a new purchase order from existing purchase prder

-If you have an existing purchase order and you would like to add new items to it, a new purchase order is created and new products are added to this new PO.
+If you have an existing purchase order and would like to add new items, a duplicate purchase order is created and new products are added to this new PO.

 1. On the My Purchase Order page, locate the purchase order and click the **View** link.
 1. Click the **Add Items to Shopping Cart** link.